#1 Elderly Fall Reduction Critical Key to Safe Aging

-Each year 36 million falls occur among people who are 65 and older, a key reason for elderly fall prevention
+Each year 36 million falls occur among people who are 65 and older, a key reason for elderly fall reduction

 Fortunately, this man was in pretty good shape before the fall so he’s improving well and will hopefully recover most of his mobility and quality of life, if he sticks to his physical therapy routine.

-elderly fall prevention key to stopping seniors from being injured
+elderly fall reduction key to stopping seniors from being injured

 A senior man falling on the ground with cane in living room at home.